Rayoj/TechWord/README.md

 TMDB API Reference Documentation

 ## Project Overview
-This project is a comprehensive API reference documentation for The Movie Database (TMDB), built using Mintlify.
-It provides developers with a structured guide to 100+ API endpoints, covering authentication, retrieving movie and TV show data, and more.
+This project is my Capstone project for the Technical Writing Mentorship Program (TWMP) API Docs Cohort.
+It is a reference documentation for The Movie Database (TMDB) API, designed to help developers easily understand and utilize 100+ API endpoints for retrieving movie, TV show, and entertainment-related data.

 ## Project Steps
 1. Setting Up TMDB API Access: